JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

  </tr>
 </table>

 <h3 id="EditGrp">Edit a Group</h3>
-Selecting an existing group from the list on this page will take you to the Group screen from where you can edit collections for that Group, export the data to a csv file or delete all collections for that group.
-See screenshot below for an illustration.
+This screen allows you to view and edit data for bulls in the current group (by clicking _View/Edit Bulls_).
+It also allows you to export the data for the current group of bulls (by clicking _Export Data_).

 <table>
  <tr>